-It may seem like an inconvenience to maintain records of your tools and equipment, but the benefits of having accurate records may surprise you.
-Here are examples of situations where record keeping can save you time and money:
+It may seem like an inconvenience to constantly maintain and update records of your tools and equipment, but the benefits of having accurate records may surprise you.
+Here are examples of situations where recordkeeping can save you time and money:

 - If you ever need to file a claim or report a theft, you’ll have a record of your tools and equipment, including specific details.

 - You’ll know what’s in your inventory and avoid buying things you already have.

 - You’ll be able to track service dates and keep track of what tools and equipment need replacing.

 - You’ll be better prepared for projects because you’ll know if you have the right tools or if you need to go buy something new.